All about sieve Calibration

 We continue to search for answers to the question "Is Sieve Calibration Really the Holy Grail?"
-As promised,we present Episode III of the Pequeño saga.
-You may remember him as a very small (150-micron) particle with many similar-sized family members who are determined to defeat sieve certification.
+Pequeño, you may remember him as a very small (150-micron) particle who has many similar-sized family members.
+They are determined to defeat Brad and his Sieve Certification.

-Episode II described Pequeño & Co.’s experiences in an actual sieve test wherein they got past the 150-micron sieve.
+Later we described Pequeño & Co.’s experiences in an actual sieve test wherein he and family member got past the 150-micron sieve.
 Many even transited the 125-micron sieve, which is 16% smaller.
 The 106-micron sieve finally stopped most of them.

 We now rejoin the story after the violent shaking stopped.
 The testers removed the sieves from the stack and emptied the contents onto a balance to obtain a retained-weight distribution for each one.
 When they came to the 106-micron sieve, Pequeño and couple of his siblings did not drop to the balance, because they were wedged into some of the openings.